GovernmentPlates/indico-presentations/PITCHME.md

 # 1999: CDSAgenda (AgendaMaker)

 - The go-to tool for managing conferences at CERN
-- Written in PHP 🤢
+- Written in PHP
 - Used MySQL as a database
-- Developed and maintained by a small in-house team at CERN (Circa 1999)
+- Developed and maintained by a small in-house team at CERN (circa 1999)

 ---